phluid61/internet-drafts/http2-encoded-data/draft.md

 or unsupported types"; so if an endpoint or intermediary mishandles GZIPPED\_DATA frames, for example by incorrectly emitting an ACCEPT\_GZIPPED\_DATA setting or propagating GZIPPED\_DATA frames, and those frames are subsequently discarded, data will be lost.
 There is no reliable mechanism to detect such a loss.
+(See Section 8.1.2.6 of [RFC7540] for a discussion on using the content-length header to detect malformed messages.)

 The experiment therefore is to explore the robustness of the HTTP/2 ecosystem in the presence of such potential failures.